cwmoller/MuninNode.Net/README.md

 **Required parameters**

 - `name`, should be unique, check will be prepended with `ex_`
-- `cmd`, full pathname of the script/executable
+- `cmd`, full pathname of the script/executable.
+Use 8.3 style short paths (no spaces).

 **Optional parameters**

-- `shell`, shell to execute script in if it is not an executable, defaults to none
+- `shell`, shell to execute script in if it is not an executable, defaults to none.
+Use 8.3 style short paths (no spaces).
 - `shellArgs`, arguments to the shell, defaults to none

 Security